takesobt/hotchop/README.md

 ![GUI with TDNR criteria](GUI_TDNR.png)
 - ① The input file selection dialogue is displayed.
 - ② The output file selection dialogue is displayed.
-- ③ The criteria input box contains the default characters.
+- ③ The criteria input box contains the default TDNR characters.
+    Following processing, the results will be displayed for each criterion as outlined below.
+    9992423207406 OK → This TDNR exists in the input HOT file and has been successfully extracted.
+    9992423239061 __ → This TDNR does not exist in the input HOT file.
 - ④ Start processing HOT chopper
 - ⑤ Exit button

 ![GUI with TRNN criteria](GUI_TRNN.png)
+- ③ The criteria input box contains the default TRNN characters.
+    Following processing, the results will be displayed for each criterion as outlined below.
+    000101 OK → This TRNN exists in the input HOT file and has been successfully extracted.
+    000203 __ → This TRNN does not exist in the input HOT file.

 ## 🚀 How to use CLI

-### There are 5 arArguments
+### There are 6 arArguments
 ```bash
 poetry run python -m hotchop.cli input_path output_path chop_criteria --criteria_type TDNR --overwrite --log
 ```